 1. Be self-aware and challenge your own thinking

-Self-awareness is important when it comes to leadership and knowing how to lead a team.
+Self-awareness is one of the most important leadership skills.
 Challenge your own thinking more.
 If you’re used to working a certain way, ask yourself why.
 Get curious with your current behaviours, work patterns and kindly critique what you’re doing well and what could be improved on.

 Not only is this a great way to start analysing yourself as a coworker, but by practising “bigger thinking”, you will naturally encourage your team to challenge themselves and assess their ways of working too.